Grumman OV-1 Mohawk: United States Army

-The U.S. Army flew the OV-1 operationally in the Vietnam War, with sixty-five lost to accidents, ground fire, and one shot down by a North Vietnamese fighter.
+In September 1962 the 23rd Special Warfare Aviation Detachment was deployed to South Vietnam to provide air surveillance and to serve as a test unit for operational evaluation conducted by the Army Concept Team in Vietnam.
+Besides its headquarters and photo processing section, there were three flight teams, each consisting of two armed Mohawks, four pilots, and seven enlisted maintenance and armament specialists.
+Visual and photographic reconnaissance produced a wealth of intelligence for supported units.

+During the Vietnam War, 65 aircraft were lost to accidents and ground fire.
 In early 1968, while flying an OV-1 over South Vietnam, U.S. Army Captain Ken Lee shot down a MiG-17 “Fresco” fighter jet with his XM14 .50 in.
-(12.7 mm) caliber gun pods as well as two M159 unguided rocket pods, becoming the only Army Aviator to ever down a MiG.
+(12.7 mm) caliber gun pods as well as two M159 unguided rocket pods, becoming the only Army aviator to ever down a MiG.
 Due to the Key West Agreement, the Army tried to keep the shootdown a secret for fear that it would allow the USAF to transfer Mohawks to its inventory.
 Lee's kill was finally formally recognized by the Army in 2007.